 3. Speed Racer – May 9th, 2008 – lost $106M

 The anime adaptation crashed and burned at the box office, with $93M grossed and a whopping $200M price tag.
 Curse you, Royalton Industries!

 2. The 13th Warrior – August 29th, 1999 – lost $125M adjusted

 Based on the Michael Crichton novel Eaters of the Dead, The 13th Warrior was no Jurassic Park.
 The action film lost its box office battle, clearing just $61M, way below its $160M budget.

 1. The Adventures of Pluto Nash - August 16th, 2002 – lost $134M adjusted

-Eddie Murphy has starred in a number of big budget, high profile bombs, but this one is an a-bomb by comparison.
+Eddie Murphy has starred in a number of big budget, high profile bombs, but this one is an atom bomb by comparison.
 Rotten Tomatoes named the film one of the worst in the past decade.
-The $100M budgeted space comedy grossed a paltry $7M at the box office, or just 700 Hillary Clinton future dollars.
+The $100M budgeted space comedy grossed a paltry $7M at the box office.